waszkiewiczj/docker-shell/README.md

 In entrypoint script, `docker-shell` resolves host user name via mounted host user `$HOME` directory (it assumes that name of directory and username are the same), resolves host user `$UID` and `$GID` and uses it to generate host-like user with `sudo` and `docker` group membership.

 You should also notice very strage hostname displayed on prompt - it is current container ID.
-Thanks to that you can easily in which container you are working right now.
+Thanks to that you can easily know in which container you are working right now.

 ## Included tools